-Collection a & Evaluation Effectiveness Outcome Assessment Strategy Success Criterion Data Collection Evaluation and Intervention the course infrastructure to maintain effective elements of the A + CE program.
+Collection & Evaluation Effectiveness Outcome Assessment Strategy Success Criterion Data Collection Evaluation and Intervention the course infrastructure to maintain effective elements of the A+CE program.
 Reports undergraduate course sections (avg.
 1800 sections in two long semesters) as A+CE section by 2020, with a minimum of 25 sections incrementally every year.
 50% of A+CE- designated sections that retain the designation over 5 semesters 75% of faculty teaching Community Engagement designated courses agree or strongly agree they are receiving necessary support to become/maintain CE designated.
 NSSE: Responses of First-year Students on the NSSE.
 The NSSE instrument can be found in Appendix L There will be a positive statistically significant difference between UHD's freshmen responses on the target survey items noted below and that of their peers at similar Carnegie Class institutions.
-Spring 2016 Spring 2018 Spring 2020 Fall 2016 Fall 2018 Fall 2020 NSSE items related to Baseline Data (First-year student responses in 2013) UHD's QEP topic are: Page 1: Connected your learning to societal problems Page 1: Included Scale for the following items is: Scale: 1 = Never, 2 = Sometimes, 3 = Often, 4 = Very Often) diverse perspectives in course discussions or assignments Page 1: Examined During the current school year, about how often have you: Connected your learning to societal programs? the strengths & weaknesses of your own views on a topic or issue (N = 206; UHD Mean: 2.6 vs. Carnegie Class Comparison Mean of 2.6) Page 1: Tried to better understand Included diverse perspectives in
+Spring 2016 Spring 2018 Spring 2020 Fall 2016 Fall 2018 Fall 2020 NSSE items related to Baseline Data (First-year student responses in 2013) UHD's QEP topic are: Page 1: Connected your learning to societal problems Page 1: Included Scale for the following items is: Scale: 1 = Never, 2 = Sometimes, 3 = Often, 4 = Very Often) diverse perspectives in course discussions or assignments During the current school year, about how often have you: Connected your learning to Page 1: Examined the strengths & weaknesses of your own views on societal programs?
+(N = 206; UHD Mean: 2.6 vs. Carnegie Class Comparison Mean of 2.6) a topic or issuePage 1: Tried to better understand Included diverse perspectives in

-Collection a & Evaluation Effectiveness Outcome Assess sment Strategy Success Criterion Data Collection Evaluation and Intervention view how from pers Pag som chair you issu Pag doe institeemp attee that impleecon politi Pag mar spel 7-da the Doir serve worl Pag mar cour institeemp attee that the point serve worl neone else's vs by imagining v an issue looks n his/her spective. ge 1: Learned nething that nged the way understood an ue or concept ge 3: How much is your itution ohasize: inding events address ortant social, nomic or tical issues ge 3: About how hy hours do you nd in a typical ay week doing following: ing community vice or volunteer k? ge 3: About how hy of your rses at this itution have uded a imunity-based ject (service ning)? course discussions or assignments?
+Collection 8 & Evaluation Effectiveness Outcome Assessment Strategy Success Criterion Data Collection Evaluation and Intervention someone else's views by imagining how an issue looks from his/her perspective.
+Page 1: Learned something that changed the way you understood an issue or concept Page 3: How much does your institution emphasize: attending events that address important social, economic or political issues Page 3: About how many hours do you spend in a typical 7-day week doing the following: Doing community service or volunteer work?
+Page 3: About how many of your courses at this institution have included a community-based project (service learning)? course discussions or assignments?
 (N = 204; UHD Mean: 2.6 vs. Carnegie Class Comparison Mean of 2.6) Examined the strengths & weaknesses of your own views on a topic or issue (N = 207; UHD Mean: 2.8 vs. Carnegie Class Comparison Mean of 2.8) Tried to better understand someone else's views by imagining how an issue looks from his/her perspective.
 (N = 207; UHD Mean: 2.9 vs. Carnegie Class Comparison Mean of 2.8) Learned something that changed the way you understood an issue or concept (N = 206; UHD Mean: 2.8 vs. Carnegie Class Comparison Mean of 2.8) How much does your institution emphasize: attending events that address important social, economic or political issues?
-Scale: 1 = Very little, 2 = Some, 3 = Quite a Bit, 4 = Very Much (N = 206; UHD Mean: 2.5 vs. Carnegie Class Comparison Mean of 2.6)
+Scale: 1 = Very little, 2 = Some, 3 = Quite a Bit, 4 = Very Much (N = 206; UHD Mean: 2.5 vs. Carnegie Class Comparison Mean of 2.6) About how many hours do you spend in a typical 7-day week doing the following: Doing